PaulAlexander23/algorithms-to-live-by/README.md

 # Algorithms To Live By

-My own python implementations of the algorithms mentioned in the Algorithms to live by book.
+This is a project containing my own python implementations of the problems and algorithms raised in the [Algorithms to live by](https://algorithmstoliveby.com/) book by Brian Christian and Tom Griffiths.

-What does this project do?
+The aim of this project is to:
-Why is this project useful?
+- Develop my python programming, including different data structures and python libraries and tools
-How do I get started?
+- Understand the algorithms better by implementing them
-Where can I get more help, if I need it?
+- Have a simple project to experiment with CI/CD pipelines and good project practices

-- Develop my python programming.
+- Practise writing good documentation
-- Understand the algorithms better by implementing them.
+- Implement test driven development

 # Getting started